ArctosDB/documentation-wiki/_documentation/agents.markdown

 PARTICULAR John Smith; US Fish and Wildlife Service).
 It is not necessary for duplicate agents to share a name; in fact, they are often introduced because of misspellings.
-The "Agent Activity" link is a good place to make sure you’re dealing with real duplicates.
+The "Agent Activity" link is a good place to make sure you're dealing with real duplicates.

 ## Not Duplicates